Chicken Breast (1 Thick Slice (Approx 2 Inches X 1 1/2 Inches X 3/8 Inches)) and Mixed Vegetables (Frozen) (1 Package (10 Oz))

 How to consume Chicken Breast, Mixed Vegetables (Frozen) without glucose spikes

-If you want to add a grain, choose whole grains like brown rice or whole-grain pasta, which are digested more slowly.
+If you want to add a carbohydrate source, consider whole grains such as quinoa or barley.
+These options are digested more slowly compared to refined grains.

 Stay Hydrated